InovarBug/macrotl/README.md

 # Skill Rotation Macro for Throne and Liberty (macrotl)

-This script provides a customizable skill rotation macro for the game Throne and Liberty, with support for multiple profiles, a recording feature, logging, hotkeys for profile switching, and a graphical user interface.
+This script provides a customizable skill rotation macro for the game Throne and Liberty, with support for multiple profiles, a recording feature, logging, hotkeys for profile switching, a graphical user interface, and a basic AI learning system.

 ## Installation